 How to Create Footnotes or Endnotes

 In the discipline of history, the "classic" version of footnote (or endnote - either one is a "note") remains standard.
 In general, historians are interested in the date and place of publication of a source, which may indicate bias.
 Some instructors may prefer to have the publisher listed as well.
 Follow the formats below for citing your sources in notes.
+Below you will find instructions on creating footnotes, as well as some advise on using them.

 Placing a Footnote or Endnote